AAPEC – The Next Two Years

 Membership is open to anyone with an interest in preeclampsia.

-AAPEC has charitable fundraising status in Victoria and New South Wales and we aim to extend this to all states and territories in Australia.
+AAPEC has charitable fundraising status in Victoria and New South Wales, and we aim to extend this to all states and territories in Australia.

 Our objectives are:

-• To educate, inform and advise the public and health professionals about the prevalence, nature and risks of preeclampsia and eclampsia.
+- To educate, inform and advise the public and health professionals about the prevalence, nature and risks of preeclampsia and eclampsia

-• To provide support to women and their families who experience preeclampsia.
+- To provide support to women and their families who experience preeclampsia

-• To campaign for greater awareness and action to improve methods of detection and treatment.
+- To campaign for greater awareness and action to improve methods of detection and treatment

-What we do
+What we do:

-• Provide linkages and networks for women either recently diagnosed with preeclampsia or experiencing the longer term impacts of preeclampsia
+- Provide linkages and networks for women either recently diagnosed with preeclampsia or experiencing the longer-term impacts of preeclampsia

-• Provide a forum for women to share their experiences of preeclampsia.
+- Provide a forum for women to share their experiences of preeclampsia

-• Publish health information brochures on preeclampsia.
+- Publish health information brochures on preeclampsia

-• Partner with a range of professional and consumer organisations to advance research and public awareness of preeclampsia
+- Partner with a range of professional and consumer organisations to advance research and public awareness of preeclampsia

-• Maintain the AAPEC website and other social media platforms.
+- Maintain the AAPEC social media platforms

-• Raise funds to support AAPEC’s objectives.
+- Raise funds to support AAPEC’s objectives

 2. Our unique strengths

-- Our members include those with a lived experience of a diagnosis of preeclampsia and members with medical and midwifery expertise.
+- Our members include those with a lived experience of a diagnosis of preeclampsia and members with medical and midwifery expertise

-- We maintain our philanthropic status attracting a tax-deductible benefit to any donor.
+- We maintain our philanthropic status attracting a tax-deductible benefit to any donor

-- We have skills and experience in disseminating information through a variety of mediums.
+- We have skills and experience in disseminating information through a variety of mediums

 - We are part of an international group of ‘sister organisations’ providing access to extensive networks and knowledge.
-These include: UK Action on Preeclampsia, American Preeclampsia Foundation and NZ Action on Pre-eclampsia.
+These include UK Action on Preeclampsia, American Preeclampsia Foundation and NZ Action on Pre-eclampsia.

-- We are supported by internationally recognised leaders in the research of preeclampsia.
+- We are supported by internationally recognised leaders in the research of preeclampsia

-3. Seven opportunities for renewal and growth
+3. Six opportunities for renewal and growth

 Opportunity 1: Unmet Demand for Information

 The prevalence of preeclampsia in Australia means there is a continued need for information for women and their families.
-The experience of our members points to a need to improve the presence, timeliness and ‘reach’ of information on preeclampsia to women planning a family, in the early weeks of pregnancy, at diagnosis and beyond diagnosis.
+The experience of our members points to a need to improve the presence, timeliness, and ‘reach’ of information on preeclampsia to women planning a family, in the early weeks of pregnancy, at diagnosis and beyond diagnosis.

-- Broaden our networks to assist in improved information dissemination and raising of awareness.
+- Broaden our networks to assist in improved information dissemination and raising of awareness

-- Form new partnerships with existing organisations and groups relevant to our sector and target audience.
+- Form new partnerships with existing organisations and groups relevant to our sector and target audience

 Opportunity 2: Improving our social media infrastructure